PavanRangani/docs/docs/prd/tasks/tasks.md

 ### Edit One time tasks

-- One time task can be editable anytime.
+- One time task can be edited anytime.
 - During the edit of one time task `Due`, `Start`, `Notification` date can't be edited.
 For this, system shows proper warning message.
   - Warning message: //TODO